Lambert

 I enjoy seeing how innovative Games explore new ways to engage us, make us think and interact.

-I'm working on a movie script (which of course involves AI!)
+A new script for a short movie (which of course involves AI!)

 --